AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

   the corresponding rule exemptions are ignored.

-* When an exempted source code section does not contain at least one violation of the exempted rule, a warning is emitted on :file:`stderr`.
+* When an exempted source code section does not contain at least one violation of the exempted name, a warning is emitted on :file:`stderr`.

 * If an 'Exempt_On' annotation pragma does not have a matching 'Exempt_Off' annotation pragma in the same compilation unit, a warning is